What every man should know about prostate cancer

 • A PSA blood test is used to screen for prostate cancer in men.

-• A digital rectal exam, or DRE, is used to detect abnormalities in the prostate.
+• A digital rectal exam, or DRE, is used to detect abnormalities in the prostate contour.

 What are risk factors and symptoms of prostate cancer?